Adolph Ochs: Chattanooga Times

-Chattanooga Times and The New York Times
+The New York Times

-At the age of 19, he borrowed $250 from his family to purchase a controlling interest in the Chattanooga Times, becoming its publisher.
-The following year he founded a commercial paper called The Tradesman.
-He was one of the founders of the Southern Associated Press and served as president.
 In 1896, at the age of 38, he was advised by The New York Times reporter Henry Alloway that the paper could be bought at a greatly reduced price due to its financial losses and wide range of competitors in New York City.

-After borrowing money to purchase the Times for $75,000, Ochs formed the New York Times Co., placed the paper on a strong financial foundation, and became the majority stockholder.
+After borrowing money to purchase the Times for $75,000, Ochs formed The New York Times Company, placed the paper on a strong financial foundation, and became the majority stockholder.

 In 1904, Ochs hired Carr Van Anda as his managing editor.
-Their focus on objective journalism, in a time when newspapers were openly and highly partisan, and a well-timed price decrease (from 3¢ per issue to 1¢) led to its rescue from near oblivion.
-The paper's readership increased from 9,000 at the time of his purchase to 780,000 by the 1920s.
+They focused on objective journalism at a time when newspapers were openly and highly partisan.
+They also decreased the newspaper's cost from 3 cents per issue to 1 cent, which led to the newspaper's survival.
+The newspaper's readership increased from 9,000 at the time of his purchase to 780,000 by the 1920s.
 He also added the Times' well-known masthead motto: "All the News That's Fit to Print".

-In 1904, Ochs moved the New York Times to a newly built building on Longacre Square in Manhattan, which the City of New York then renamed as Times Square.
-On New Year's Eve 1904, he had pyrotechnists illuminate his new building at One Times Square with a fireworks show from street level.
+In 1904, Ochs moved The New York Times to a newly built building on Longacre Square in Manhattan, which the City of New York then renamed as Times Square.

+On New Year's Eve 1904, Ochs had pyrotechnists illuminate his new building at One Times Square with a fireworks show from street level.

+Beginning with 1896, there was issued weekly a supplement, eventually called The New York Times Book Review and Magazine.
+Other auxiliary publications were incrementally added, including The Annalist, a financial review appearing on Mondays, The Times Mid-Week Pictorial on Thursdays, Current History Magazine, a monthly, started during World War I, The New York Times Index, started in 1913, published quarterly, and comparable only to the Index, published by The Times in London.

-On August 18, 1921, the 25th anniversary of reorganization, the staff of The New York Times numbered 1,885.
+On August 18, 1921, the 25th anniversary of reorganization, The New York Times employed 1,885 people.
 It was classified as an independent Democratic publication, and consistently opposed William Jennings Bryan in his presidential campaigns.
 By its fairness in the presentation of news, editorial moderation and ample foreign service, it secured a high place in American journalism, becoming widely read and influential throughout the United States.

-Beginning with 1896, there was issued weekly a supplement, eventually called The New York Times Book Review and Magazine.
-Gradually other auxiliary publications were added: The Annalist, a financial review appearing on Mondays; The Times Mid-Week Pictorial on Thursdays; Current History Magazine, a monthly, started during World War I. The New York Times Index started in 1913 and was published quarterly; it compared only with the similar Index to London's The Times.
+Philadelphia Public Ledger

-In 1901, Ochs became proprietor and editor of the Philadelphia Times, later merged in the Philadelphia Public Ledger, of which he was sole owner from 1902 to 1912, when he sold it to Cyrus H. K. Curtis.
+In 1901, Ochs became proprietor and editor of the Philadelphia Times, which was later merged into the Philadelphia Public Ledger.
+Ochs was the sole owner of the Philadelphia-based newspaper from 1902 to 1912, when he sold it to Cyrus H. K. Curtis.